tuya/tuya-ble-mcu-sdk-arduino-library/README.md

-### 4. Register a function to process DP sending
+### Register DP data handler

-The app sends DP control commands to the device through the cloud.
-After data parsing, the device executes the specified actions accordingly.
+The cloud sends the control command received from the mobile app to the device.
+Through data parsing, the device executes the command accordingly.

-A callback function is required to process the sent commands, so a processing function must be registered.
-We can call `void TuyaBLE::dp_process_func_register(tuya_callback_dp_download _func)` int the `TuyaBLE.cpp` file to register the callback function.
+You need a callback to handle the received DP data.
+Call `void TuyaBLE::dp_process_func_register(tuya_callback_dp_download _func)` to register the callback.

 ```c
 #include <TuyaBLE.h>

 TuyaBLE my_device;
 ...

 void setup()
 {
     ...